 BIND is a single system that performs both authoritative and recursive DNS functions.
 This list of significant features is divided according to whether the feature is of more significance to one function or the other, but this is for the convenience of the reader, this is not a distinction that BIND makes.

 DNS authoritative operations

 An authoritative DNS server answers requests from resolvers, using information about the domain names it is authoritative for.
 You can provide DNS services on the Internet by installing this software on a server and giving it information about your domain names.
 The BIND 9 documentation includes a description of the Master/Slave/(stealth slave) roles for authoritative servers.

-Response Rate Limiting (RRL) – An enhancement to the DNS protocol to reduce the problem of “amplification attacks” by limiting DNS responses.
+Response Rate Limiting (RRL) – An enhancement to named to reduce the problem of “amplification attacks” by rate-limiting DNS responses.
 On by default because it has proven to be so effective.